least-mouse/dotfiles/README.md

 # dotfiles
 dotfiles and stuff i need to reinstall my arch linux install

-## notes
-there may be some whack shit so like if something breaks check that stuff

 ## instructions
-like copy everything into the home directory and then like idk man, run the package install script (note to me: configure firefox according to Mental Outlaw's "Making firefox great again" video, or a more up-to-date equivalent)
+like copy everything into the home directory and then like idk man, run the package install script (stuff is missing)

 p.s.
 I'm so sorry if somebody needs to use this for something this was made entirely for my own benefit